 Looking for a sportsbook to sign up with in Arizona?
 WynnBet has an offer that may make that decision a little easier.

 Now pre-launched in the Grand Canyon State, WynnBet is now ready to accept new customers in Arizona.
-On top of also being able to fund their mobile betting accounts, new users to the sportsbook can unlocks $200 in free bets to use when legal wagering launches Sept.
+On top of also being able to fund their mobile betting accounts, new users to the sportsbook can unlocks $200 in bonus bets to use when legal wagering launches Sept.
 9.

 But the rewards don’t stop there.